opinion

 Of course, the blue check mark isn’t a panacea.
 It doesn’t exempt you from Meta’s content moderation.
 Even if you’re verified, your content can still be taken down if it violates platform policies, especially in regions like the UAE where stigma and policies are more restrictive and sexual wellness content faces heavier censorship.

-Despite those limitations, however, the Meta Verified badge remains a powerful signal that audiences recognize immediately.
-As such, it offers significant value for brands and creators.
-Securing verified status can help safeguard your brand’s identity and future, especially as moderation rules may change.
+Despite those limitations, however, the Meta Verified badge offers significant value for brands and creators.
+As a signal that audiences recognize immediately, verified status can help safeguard your brand’s identity and future.
+This is especially important due to unpredictable changes in moderation rules and enforcement.

-For sexual wellness brands, content creators and sex educators, getting verified fosters trust and ultimately supports the larger goal: educating, empowering and connecting with your audience.
+For sexual wellness brands, content creators and sex educators, getting verified fosters trust and ultimately supports the larger goal: educating, empowering and connecting with the widest possible audience.

 Naima Karp is a content writer and PR intern with over a decade of experience crafting lifestyle, sexual health and wellness content for various platforms.